Dherse/masterproef/content/2_ecosystem.typ

 - _C_ and _Rust_ are both well suited for embedded development, while _Python_ has seen use in embedded development, it is not as well suited as the other two languages, due to performance constraints;
 - _Rust_ does not have truthiness: only `true` and `false` are considered boolean values, while _Python_ and _C_ have truthiness, meaning that several types of values can be used as a boolean value.

+#info-box(kind: "conclusion")[
+    It was shown that traditional programming languages generally lack the features required to be used as a photonic @hdl.
+However, _Python_ is a strong candidate for the creation of an @api, and _Rust_ is a strong candidate for the implementation of a compiler.
+]

 === Digital hardware description languages

 Unlike traditional programming languages, digital @hdl[s] try and represent digital circuitry using code.
 This means that the code is not executed, but rather synthesized into hardware that can be built.
 This hardware is generally in one of two forms: logic gates that can be built discretely, or @lut[s] programmed on an FPGA.
 Both processes involve "running" the code through a synthesizer that produces a netlist and a list of operations that are needed to implement the circuit.
 As was previously discussed, in @sec_language_tool, languages can serve as the foundation to build abstractions over complex systems, however, most @hdl[s] tend to only have an abstraction over the #gloss("rtl", long: true) level, which is the level that describes the movement, and processing of data between registers.
 Registers are memory cells commonly used in digital logic that store the result of operations between clock cycles.
 This means that the abstraction level of most @hdl[s] is very low.